ervandew/eclim/src/doc/content/vim/common/project.rst

         \ {'pattern': '.*', 'name': 'Edit', 'action': 'edit'},
       \ ]

-  Map of file patterns to the available actions for opening files that match that pattern.
+  List of mappings which link file patterns to the available actions for opening files that match those patterns.
+Note that the first mapping is the list is used as the default (<cr>).

 .. _g\:EclimTodoSearchPattern: